wattse13/120_work/hw_11/readme.md

 ## Github

 While I wasn't able to help anyone with their coding project, yet, I did post my bounce method problem.
 I don't think it will be resolved before I turn this project in, but I am curious to see what kinds of solutions my classmates come up with.
 Also, MorganLong26 started a forum issue called this.
-In his post he described what was essentially the same problem I was having when trying to set up an array of objects.
-DVSnell was able to help him.
+In their post they described what was essentially the same problem I was having when trying to set up an array of objects.
+DVSnell was able to help them.
 I wanted to post to say that I was having the same problem, and that DVSnell's solution for MorganLong26 also worked for me, but the post was closed before I got the chance.

 ## Closing Thoughts

 While I feel like I understand classes well enough to create very simple sketches, like falling lines, I am slightly worried that I don't understand them well enough to do anything even a little more complicated.
 It would have been nice to get my bounce method to work before the homework deadline, but hopefully I will have a better grasp on classes by the time the final project rolls around.